On this page you'll find frequently asked questions ordered by theme.

 If you have sent your application by mail, in most cases you will have to go to an IND-desk to provide us with your biometric information.
 You have to do this within 2 weeks after you sent the application.
 You will not receive an invitation for this.
 At the IND-desk, a passport photo will also be made and you give your signature.
 These will both be put on your residence permit.
 You do not need an appointment to provide biometric information and to have a passport photo taken.

 If you would like information on your application (requirements, requested documentation, decision period, letters sent by the IND), we advise you to check our website first.
 If you have any additional questions, you can call us at 0880 - 430 430 (normal charges apply, Monday to Friday from 9am to 5pm).
-If you have specific questions concerning an application in process, you can contact the employee that is processing your application.
+Have you received a letter from the employee who is processing your application and do you have specific questions concerning this application?
+Then, you can contact the employee who is processing your application directly.
 For instance, if you cannot provide us in time with requested documentation.
-You will find the direct phone number of the employee concerned in the letters that you received from the IND (under ‘Contactpersoon’).
+You will find the direct phone number of the employee concerned in those letters (under ‘Contactpersoon’).

 When applying for residency at the IND, you sometimes have to submit documents that have been issued by the authorities of a country outside the Netherlands.
 In some cases, these documents have to be legalised and/or translated first before you can use them in the Netherlands.
 For more information, check Legalisation and translation of official documents.